The Rsync Alternative: Resilio Connect

 Using Rsync free file sync synchronization to multiple destinations is very inefficient.
 One option is to run multiple rsync instances.
 This will split the network channel and increase the time to complete transfers to any single destination.
 Another approach is “follow the sun”, where files are transferred first to one destination and then to a second destination, once the first transfer completes.
 This way, the file transfer will use the full bandwidth, but the second destination needs to wait until transfer to the first one is completed.
 Both of these solutions are slow and fragile.
 Both solutions also leave most of your network underutilized.

-Resilio Connect uses a scale-out, peer-to-peer approach that leverages networking between all offices/servers and significantly speeds up data transfers.
+Resilio Platform uses a scale-out, peer-to-peer approach that leverages networking between all offices/servers and significantly speeds up data transfers.
 This optimized approach splits each file into blocks and sends these blocks independently.
 Each recipient can send the block to other recipients once received.
 This dramatically speeds up syncing operations: Resilio transfers concurrently to N-number of destinations.
 Resilio also makes efficient use of all the available network capacity that may otherwise be left unused.

 Rsync & NAT